 The project joins two groups: the Moutere Catchment Group (MGC) and the Moutere Inlet and Tasman Environmental Restoration Group (MITER).
 The waterways in both catchments (Tasman and Moutere Valleys) feed into the Moutere Inlet.
-By working together, the groups can improve the environment and employment opportunities in the area.
+By working together, the groups aim to improve the environment, water quality and employment opportunities in the area.

 Our key goals include: